Skip to the main content

 Portrait of a Graduate Examples

-If your district is looking to develop and implement a Portrait of a Graduate framework it’s important to consider other districts who have done it well.
-Across the US, many states have taken the lead in implementing a PoG framework, each with a tailored approach that reflects their communities' needs.
+If your district is looking to develop and implement a Portrait of a Graduate framework, it’s important to consider other districts that have done it well.
+Across the US, many states and individual districts have taken the lead in implementing a PoG framework, each with a tailored approach that reflects their communities' needs.

 This image depicts a circular infographic titled "Portrait of a Kentucky Learner" from the Kentucky Department of Education.
 The circle is divided into six colored sections, each representing a key attribute of a learner.
 At the center is the Kentucky Department of Education logo, showing the silhouette of two children and an adult.
 The six attributes and their corresponding sections are: Engaged Citizen (orange section, top) - Depicts a person icon.
 Critical Thinker (purple section, top-right) - Shows a lightbulb icon.
 Effective Communicator (blue section, right) - Features a speech bubble icon.
 Empowered Learner (green section, bottom-right) - Depicts a person standing confidently.
 Creative Contributor (teal section, bottom-left) - Shows a paint palette icon.
 Productive Collaborator (red section, left) - Features two connected people icons.
 Each section is color-coded and includes an icon to visually represent the skill or quality it describes.